 Yesterday, the California Labor Commission ruled that all Uber Drivers are to be categorized as employees rather than contractors.
-We’re not going to get in to the details of this particular case or the the claims by Barbara Ann Berwick - there are many articles that do that already.
-But what we do want to discuss is why this totally sucks for the millions of millennial that are filling ‘On-Demand’ jobs like those provided by Uber.
+We’re not going to get into the details of this particular case or the claims by Barbara Ann Berwick – there are many articles that do that already.
+But what we do want to discuss is why this totally sucks for the millions of millennials that are filling ‘On-Demand’ jobs like those provided by Uber.

-“Every single month, Uber is adding hundres of thousands of drivers around the world” said chief executive Travis Kalanick.
-That flexibility that most Uber employees love
+“Every single month, Uber is adding hundreds of thousands of drivers around the world” said chief executive Travis Kalanick.
+That flexibility that most Uber employees love.